bluebirrrrd/bluebirrrrd.com/src/pages/blog/the-first-big-project-live.md

 ## What is it?

-RHLS Premium is a new subscription tier offered by Red Hat Training, which allows users to not only take the courses in a self-paced manner as a text or video, but also get access to Red Hat certified instructors by attending live sessions on all the courses we currently offer.
+RHLS Premium is a new subscription tier offered by Red Hat Training, which allows users to not only take the courses in a self-paced manner as a text or video (both with lab exercises), but also to get access to Red Hat certified instructors by attending live sessions on all the courses we currently offer.
 A student can sign up for a 3-hour-long live session and learn a part of a course through live virtual training.
 This gives them an opportunity to ask questions, be more engaged and practice with someone who has the expertise on a topic.

 There's several other features that are offered as part of this tier, but attending live sessions is a differentiator from other subscription tiers we offer.